sahitpj/EigenFaces/REPORT.md

 Now that we have our data matrix, we now apply the Principal Component Analysis method to obtain our Eigen Face vectors.
 In order to do so we first need to find our eigen vectors.

 1. First we normalize our matrix, with respect to each feature.
 For this we use the sklearn normalize function.
+This subtracts the meam from the data and divides it by the variance

 ```
 from sklearn.preprocessing import normalize